civol/HDLRuby/README.md

 end
 ```

+---

+Forth, it is possible to extend modules and instance after declaration.
-Wait...
-I have just realized that D-FF without any inverted output does not look very serious.
-So, let us extend the existing `dff` to provide an inverted output.
+For instance, let us extend the existing `dff` to provide an
+inverted output.
 There are three ways to do this.
-First, inheritance can be used: a new system is built inheriting from `dff` as it is done in the following code.
+First, inheritance can
+be used: a new system is built inheriting from `dff` as it is done in the
+following code.

 ```ruby
 system :dff_full, dff do